lesiak/snippets-of-knowledge/AWS.md

   > - **Create an AD Connector** – AD Connector is a directory gateway that can redirect directory requests to your self-managed AD without caching any information in the cloud.
 - [Manage access to AWS accounts](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-accounts.html)
   > AWS IAM Identity Center is integrated with AWS Organizations, which enables you to centrally manage permissions across multiple AWS accounts without configuring each of your accounts manually.
 You can define permissions and assign these permissions to workforce users to control their access to specific AWS accounts using an organization instance of IAM Identity Center.
 Account instances of IAM Identity Center don't support account access.
+  >
+  > When you enable IAM Identity Center, IAM Identity Center creates a service-linked role in all accounts within the organization in AWS Organizations.
+IAM Identity Center also creates the same service-linked role in every account that is subsequently added to your organization.
+This role allows IAM Identity Center to access each account's resources on your behalf.

 ## Active Directory
 - [What is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html)